“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 Native Placements

 The market share of native ad spend is lower than desktop and mobile banners, but it doesn’t mean you should put them in low priority.
-Quite the opposite, native ads attract 53% more user impressions, users consider them the least intrusive of all the other paid ad placement options, and they bring up to 5-10x higher CTRs.
+Quite the opposite, native ad placements attract 53% more user impressions, users consider them the least intrusive of all the other paid ad placement options, and they bring up to 5-10x higher CTRs.
 These ads differ in their looks and purposes.

 In-feed native ads have the same layout and design as their surrounding platform, being a part of the organic feed/grid/listing.